 - 5 Steps for Successful Social Media Marketing – HubSpot Marketing Blog

-- How to use Social Monitoring to engage with Prospects – HubSpot User Guide
+- How to use Inbox Streams to engage with Prospects – HubSpot User Guide

-Key Takeaway #1: Earn your time back with Smart Lists
+Takeaway #1: Earn your time back with Active Lists

-Smart Lists should be your go-to app when thinking of new ways to get more people to subscribe to your blog, convert on your landing page - all of the marketing activities you do every day.
-You can create lists in HubSpot to segment and manage your database more effectively.
+Need a straight forward way to gather a specific group of contacts in one place based on fixed criteria?
+Active lists should be your go-to tool when thinking of new ways to get more people to subscribe to your blog or convert on your landing page.
+You can create lists in HubSpot to segment and manage your database more effectively by targeting a range of criteria.

-Do you want everyone who has seen your landing page but didn’t fill out a form to be segmented into a list?
+Do you want everyone who visited your landing page but didn’t fill out a form to be segmented into a list?
 You can do that.
-Check out these training resources that helped improve the quality of my communication.
+Check out these training resources that helped improve the quality of your communication.

-- What’s the difference between smart and static lists? – HubSpot Academy
+- What’s the difference between active and static lists? – HubSpot User Guide

-- Understanding And/Or criteria in Lists – HubSpot Customer Blog (Support Series)
+- Understanding And/Or criteria in Lists – HubSpot User Blog [Support Series]

 - Everything you can do with Lists in HubSpot – HubSpot Customer Blog

-It was love at first use.
-I was blown away by everything that the Workflows tool can do for marketers.
-From executing lead nurturing campaigns to automated task generation for internal teams, workflows can do it all, so you can focus on your goals.
+From executing lead nurturing campaigns to automated task generation for internal teams, to copying data from one object to another, workflows can do it all in the background so you can spend more time focusing on your goals.

-Workflows are complex and very powerful.
-I would recommend starting off with simple workflows and building upon them.
+I do recommend starting off with simple workflows and building upon them - remember what I mentioned about accidentally removing all of the if/then branches.
 Check out these projects and resources to jump start your efforts.

 - A quick tour of workflows – HubSpot User Guide